rcisignal 0.3.1

 - New

 region = "left_eye"andregion = "right_eye"values formake_face_mask().
 Each returns an axis-aligned rectangle around the viewer’s left or right eye, independent of the other eye and of the full-face oval.
-Bounds default to a heuristic centred-face geometry and can be overridden viaregion_bounds. - New
+Bounds default to a heuristic centered-face geometry and can be overridden viaregion_bounds. - New

 region_bounds = NULLargument onmake_face_mask().
 Pass a length-4 numeric vectorc(row_min, row_max, col_min, col_max)in 0-1 image fractions to override the default bounds for any of the three rectangle regions ("eyes","left_eye","right_eye").
 Errors if supplied for an elliptical region.